 2. Recommendation to sign

-For each contract to be signed, the officer recommending that the contract be signed is required to sign the Section B Recommendation of the Report on Entry into Contract form (DOC 74KB) for referral to the authorised signatory with the contract for signature.
-The Contract Register or ResearchMaster ID should be clearly identified at the top of the Report on Entry into Contract form.
+For each contract to be signed, the officer recommending that the contract be signed is required to sign the Section B Recommendation of the Report on Entry Into Contract (ROEC) form (DOCX 35KB) for referral to the authorised signatory with the contract for signature.

 This form confirms that the officer signing the contract has the required authority and that any risks associated with the Contract have been addressed.
 The Authorised Signatory should sign the contract and the Section C Declaration of the Report on Entry into Contract form at the same time.

-The University's Executive Officer (Legal and Contracts) will provide advice on legal/contractual aspects of non-research contracts, as required, and may recommend any contract for signing.
-However, it is normally expected that non-research contracts will be submitted through the School/Faculty Office, and/or administrative division or unit most relevant to the contract purpose for recommendation to be signed and that the recommending officer will take responsibility for ensuring the subsequent tracking of the contract through the signing process to full execution.
+The Legal Services Team will provide advice on legal/contractual aspects of non-research contracts, as required, and may recommend any contract for signing.
+However, it is normally expected that non-research contracts will be submitted through the School/Faculty Office, and/or administrative division or unit most relevant to the contract purpose for recommendation to be signed and that the business owner will take responsibility for ensuring the subsequent tracking of the contract through the signing process to full execution.